Select Page

 Conclusion

-The Berlin Airlift was an extraordinary display of resilience and determination in the face of adversity.
-It not only provided essential supplies to the people of West Berlin but also served as a symbol of hope and freedom during the early years of the Cold War.
-The successful outcome of the airlift helped shape the future of Germany and the broader geopolitical landscape.
+Berlin Airlift was a good illustration of how people and nations are capable of withstanding hard times.
+But not only it supplied the necessity of life to the people of West Berlin it also delivered signs of hope and liberty in early years of the Cold War.
+The success of the airlift determined the future of Germany and the world at large in one way or the other.

 The Berlin Airlift: A Brief Summary